stephenmirving/smthr/README.md

 * A modern, opinionated normalize file written in Sass called _betterize.scss
 * A modern, opinionated print style file written in Sass called _print.scss
 * A small collection of @extend placeholders and !default variables

+Because _smth.scss is a library entirely of Sass functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to your project's stylesheet except for the parts that you actually use.

 ## Deployment